GoogleCloudPlatform/generative-ai/search/web-app/README.md

-# Generative AI App Builder - Enterprise Search Demo
+# Vertex AI Search Demo

-> NOTE: Some of the links in this file require allowlist access to Generative AI App Builder in order to view.
-If you would like early access to the product, apply to become a [Trusted Tester for Google Cloud Generative AI][trustedtester].
+> NOTE: Some of the features in this demo require allowlist access.
+If you would like early access, apply to become a [Trusted Tester for Google Cloud Generative AI][trustedtester].

-This demo illustrates how to search through a corpus of documents using [Enterprise Search][enterprisesearch] on [Generative AI App Builder][genappbuilder].
+This demo illustrates how to search through a corpus of documents using [Vertex AI Search][enterprisesearch] (formerly known as Enterprise Search).

 Additional features include how to search the public Cloud Knowledge Graph using the [Enterprise Knowledge Graph][enterpriseknowledgegraph] API.